nlfiedler/akashita/README.md

 ### Go

 Some of the Python scripts are being rewritten using Go.
-Hence you will need Go 1.5 or higher to be installed, along with the AWS for Go SDK.
+Hence you will need Go 1.5 or higher to be installed, along with the AWS SDK for Go.
 This is easily done using the following `go get` command:

 ```
 $ go get -u github.com/aws/aws-sdk-go/...